 If you have the space, opt for a large laundry bag.
 A laundry bag is a good way to keep the dirty clothes separate from the clean clothes.
 On a road trip, it is easy to toss this bag in the back of the car and add laundry to it as the days go by.

 We use this mesh laundry bag and it is big enough to fit the clothes for the three of us for about 5 days.
+When we travel as a family, this is our travel laundry bag.
 I prefer mesh because it is breathable.
 I am not a big fan of the smells that can come from a less breathable laundry bag.

 2. Pack a roll of quarters

 Bring a roll of coins for the washing machines.
 If you are traveling in the U.S., may mean going to the bank and getting a roll of quarters to take with you on your trip.
-The roll of quarters can be used to operate the machines as well as buy laundry detergent and other necessities at the laundromat.
+The roll of quarters can be used to operate the machines as well as buy laundry detergent, fabric softener, laundry soap, and other necessities at the laundromat.

 3. Do your research ahead of time

 Do your research and look for local laundromats ahead of time, especially in rural areas.
 In the U.S., most truck stops such as Love’s have laundromats.
 This is a good option in case you are no able to find a local laundromat nearby.
 However, if you are doing laundry at a truck stop, truckers get priority.

 Okay, for a road trip what we do is we stop at a local laundromat.